yhan337-alt/Making-journal/journal-pages/week-06.md

 The dataset contains short written responses describing emotional and social experiences.

 **Key questions include:**
-- Have you ever stayed silent when you wanted to speak?
+- Have you ever stayed silent when you wanted to speak at university?
 - What emotion did you feel most strongly?
 - How would you describe the moment in one sentence?
 - What does that emotion feel like physically or tactually?